Trevor Lunn

-Trevor Lunn (born 29 June 1946) is an independent politician in Northern Ireland and former member of the Alliance Party.
+Trevor Lunn (born 29 June 1946) is a former Northern Irish politician who served as a Member of the Legislative Assembly (MLA) for Lagan Valley from 2007 to 2022.

+Formerly a member of the Alliance Party, Lunn resigned from the party in 2020, sitting as an Independent for the remainder of his term.

+Career

+Lunn was first elected to Lisburn City Council in 2001, representing the Lisburn Town North DEA, and was re-elected in 2005.

+As a councillor, Lunn served as Mayor of Lisburn between 2006 and 2007.

 He was elected to the Northern Ireland Assembly for Lagan Valley in the 2007 assembly election.
 Lunn took over the Alliance candidacy for Lagan Valley from Seamus Close, the longtime representative for the area.
 While many pundits predicted that Alliance would struggle to hold on to the seat, Lunn's performance saw the new candidate elected fourth out of the six seats available.
 He retained the seat at the 2011 Assembly election.
 He is a former chairman of the Alliance Party.

-As at August 2015, he is a Political Member of the Northern Ireland Policing Board.
+As an MLA, Lunn was a Political Member of the Northern Ireland Policing Board.

-Lunn has been a councillor for Lisburn since 2001, serving as deputy mayor for the term 2005/6 and was elected as mayor of the City of Lisburn on 22 June 2006.